 So, Where to Stay in Medellin?

-For me, I’m someone who is looking for an affordable place that offers up lots of interesting things to see and do, while still being a walkable area in nature.
+For me, I’m someone who is looking for an affordable place that offers up lots of interesting things to see and do, while still being an urban and walkable area in nature.
 If I was going to rank these neighborhoods, I would do so like this:

 Best Neighborhoods in Medellin…